‘Murder By Memory’ (2025) – Dorothy Gentleman #1 by Olivia Waite, narrated by Blair Baker

 IN A NUTSHELL

-Murder By Memory ‘ was a clever, entertaining, well-written novella that created a whole new world aboard the Fairweather an interstellar generation ship and solved a crime unique to that environment while introducing a ship’s detective I hope to see more of soon.
+Murder By Memory ‘ was a clever, entertaining, well-written novella that created a whole new world aboard the Fairweather, an interstellar generation ship and solved a crime unique to that environment while introducing a ship’s detective I hope to see more of soon.

 The worldbuilding was deftly done.
-I quickly got a feel the set-up of this generation ship on which people will live for a millennium, using a succession of bodies updated from a single ‘book’ that stores their memories and personalities.
+I quickly got a feel for the setup of this generation ship on which people will live for a millennium, using a succession of bodies updated from a single ‘book’ that stores their memories and personalities.
 The characters were exotic but engaging.
 Fairweather is full of all kinds of interesting people, although CIS white males seem to be very much a minority.
 The crime was ingenious.
 I even liked the AI running the ship, especially as the magnetic storm had made it cheerfully tipsy when we first met.

 Both Dorothy Gentlemen and the Fairweather offer a wealth of opportunities for future stories.
 I’m looking forward to reading them.